pbar1/astu/NOTES.md

 ## TODO

-- Extract SSH factory from action into util
-- Create a better concept for mapping targets to clients based on actions
+- Implement no-op-ok or no-op-err for action clients, to help with enum dispatch